cordierben/Lab3_Mobile_App_Sec_Dev/README.md

 ![alt text](https://github.com/cordierben/Lab3_Mobile_App_Sec_Dev/blob/main/screen/safebank.png)

 First of all, I’ve decided to do this project mainly in Kotlin (activities in Kotlin, Classes in Java as Enigma doesn’t support Kotlin yet) because I’ve already done some Android App Development in Java in the past, and this project was the opportunity to discover a new language.
+Before sending the application, I've analyzed it using smali/baksmali and APKTool.

 **Description**